Skip to Content

 I have to admit I might be too busy running away, but that won’t help the problem.

 Put the lid down and put a garbage can or something heavy on it.
-Get out of the bathroom, and close door.
+Get out of the bathroom, and close the door.

 Call an animal removal business nearest you.